-This paper provides an introduction to the dispute resolution techniques that are frequently encountered in the construction industry.
+This paper provides an introduction to adjudication and ADR in the construction industry.
 The focus is the UK domestic market, but international dispute adjudication boards are also considered.
-Arbitration has been the traditional method for the resolution of construction disputes for many years, until the introduction of a range of ADR techniques, adjudication and the introduction of pre-action protocols in litigation.
+Arbitration was the traditional method for the resolution of construction disputes for many years, until the introduction of a range of ADR techniques, adjudication and the introduction of pre-action protocols in litigation.